 This in turn, affects budget, completion dates, insurance, and workflow.
 So let’s start with what we know.
 Here are eight fall prevention tactics that you can implement today:

-- It might not seem like a tremendous height, but best practices recommend that workers be tied off if they are above four feet.
+- In most jurisdictions and depending on the situation, you are required to be tied off at 3 metres.
+That being said, it might not seem like a tremendous height, but best practices recommend that workers be tied off if they are above 2 metres.
 This takes us right into our second point: perceived risk.

 - Most injuries occur during the daily, repetitive tasks that workers perform almost absentmindedly.
 When thinking about safety around your site, assess the level of perceived risk by your team.
 Sometimes the most mundane tasks can be the deadliest.

 - Slips & Trips: some of the most common workplace injuries are from a low height.
-Inspect your equipment before each use, replace old or damaged equipment, and make sure all legal certifications and third party inspections (as applicable) are up to date.
+Inspect your equipment before each use, replace old or damaged equipment, and make sure all legal certifications and third party inspections (as applicable) are up to date and documented.

 - Follow the manufacturers’ instructions carefully, even if you’ve been using the “same old” equipment for years.
 Updates and innovations may be turning that “familiar” piece of equipment into a new tool, with a new learning curve and new associated dangers, so take note.